chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes

+- 3.5.4
+   - New log methods to write log events.
+Added and replaced a few log entries.

 - 3.5.0 ...
 3.5.3
    - Add ability to run STAR further downstream from input validation.
 This can be used to filter human reads after the host has been filtered out (if host is non-human).